eflaherty2556/Participation-Manager/README.md

 ## Testing

 ### Convenience
-To determine how convenient the device is to use, multiple timed attempts to sign-in on the device were compared to how long a sign-in took on pen and paper.
+To determine how convenient the device is to use, multiple timed attempts to sign in on the device were compared to how long a sign-in took on pen and paper.

 The average time using this system was 3.652 seconds whereas pen and paper sign-ins took on average 14.948 seconds to sign in.
 With an average time save of over 10 seconds, it can be concluded that the device succeeds in its objective to make the sign-in process quicker and easier.